The post Tropical Green Juice appeared first on Creative Sides.

 The post Cold Brew Coffee appeared first on Creative Sides.

-Freeze-Ahead Apricot Glazed Pork Kebabs
+]]>The post Apricot Glazed Pork Kebabs appeared first on Creative Sides.

-If you are planning to make this meal to freeze, follow the recipe below but mix the pork AND the peppers in with the marinade.
+]]>If you are planning to make this meal to freeze, follow the recipe below but mix the pork AND the peppers in with the marinade.
 Then, once you have threaded the skewers, my secret tip is to seal them individually with GLAD® Press’n Seal.
 I lay out a sheet (textured side up) that is twice as long as the skewers plus an extra inch.
 Then I lay 3-4 skewers side by side, leaving an inch between each skewer, plus an inch on either end.
 I fold the sheet length wise overtop of the pork kebabs and run my finger along each edge to seal.
 Then I run a finger in between each kebab to seal them off individually and voilà!
 No more fighting with kebabs that are stuck together!
 You can place each packet into a GLAD® Freezer Bag and you’re good to go.

 One thing to note: some people prefer their kebabs with extra crisp vegetables.
 If this is you, I would recommend freezing meat-only kebabs, and making separate vegetable kebabs the same day you’ll be eating them.
 If you’re not so picky about the texture of the vegetables, or like them a bit softer, you’re good to freeze.